pascaliske/pascaliske.dev/README.md

 This is my personal website.

 I created this public repository to test some really cool tools I found online.
 The website is built with Angular and performance in mind.
-I manage the deployment and hosting automatically through TravisCI and Firebase while all dependencies are automatically managed by Dependabot.
+I manage the deployment and hosting automatically through GitHub Actions and Cloudfront while all dependencies are automatically managed by Dependabot.
 For security reasons I test all dependencies with Snyk for vulnerabilities.
 Error tracking is enabled through Sentry.

 Have fun discovering the source code! 🙂